KarloSlot/readers-perception-narrativity/README.md

 # 'src'
-This subdirectory is used to run the actual computational models,
+This subdirectory is used to run the actual computational models, the files in here are sometimes part of a sub-subdirectory 'classifier'.
+This is specified when needed.

+**classifier/config.py** -

+**predict.py** -